-Lifetime Fitness 9 (required for graduation) Grade 9
+Lifetime Fitness 9 (required for graduation) Grade 9 1/2 credit

-This course is designed to help students develop physical literacy through the application of health-related fitness concepts to lifelong physical education activities.
-Students will set short and long-term fitness goals based on physiological assessments.
-Individual, dual, and team activities will provide students opportunities to meet their individual fitness goals.
-Periodic assessments will assist students with activity selection and provide feedback for goal attainment.
+This course is designed to help students develop physical literacy through the application of health and skill-related concepts of fitness while engaging in lifelong physical activities.
+Students will explore physical literacy concepts through the cognitive, affective and psychomotor domains.
+Students set short- and long-term fitness goals based on physiological assessments.
+Students will use movement concepts and principles (e.g., force, motion, rotation) to analyze and improve performance of self and/or others in a variety of selected activities.
 This course should be taken sequentially with Health Education in Grade 9.

-Aerobic Conditioning and Weight Training I Grades 10, 11, 12
+Aerobic Conditioning and Weight Training I Grades 10, 11, 12 1 credit

-This course introduces students to aerobic fitness concepts such as calorie burn, body composition, target heart rates, and proper nutrition.
-Students will participate in aerobic dance, step aerobics, rope jumping, and cardio respiratory machines.
+This course introduces students to aerobic conditioning and weight training concepts such as benefits of proper diet along with exercise, target heart rate, body composition, overload, progression and specificity.
+Students will participate in aerobic dance, step aerobics, jump roping activities, and use cardio respiratory exercising machines.
+Students will be able to describe how the cardiovascular system functions while exercising in and out of their target heart rate zone.
 Students will experience gains in muscular endurance through circuit and pyramid weight training.

-Aerobic Conditioning and Weight Training II Grades 10.11, 12
+Aerobic Conditioning and Weight Training II Grades 10,11, 12 1 credit

-Prerequisite: Aerobic Conditioning and Weight Training I This course reinforces and expands the concepts learned in Aerobic Conditioning and Weight Training I. Student goals include developing and maintaining optimal health and fitness.
-Students will be required to monitor caloric intake, identify types of calories, establish a nutritional plan, and determine body composition.
-Students will use their knowledge of basic exercise physiology to design a circuit weight program.
+Prerequisite: Aerobic Conditioning and Weight Training I This course reinforces and expands on the concepts learned in Aerobic Conditioning and Weight Training I. Students will be able to compare and contrast various types of aerobic conditioning and weight training programs and understand their application.
+Students will use their knowledge of basic exercise physiology to design a personalized circuit weight training program.
+By the conclusion of the course, students will be able to model proper lifting and spotting techniques for all exercises and lifts that were presented.